Space law in the United States – does it apply to you?

 For an overview of these international agreements, visit our Space Law Fundamentals page.

-The FAA protects the health and safety of the public and property, as well as protecting the national security and foreign policy interests of the US during commercial launch and re-entry activities.
-In addition to regulating the US commercial space transportation industry and ensuring compliance with international obligations and national interests, the FAA encourages, facilitates and promotes the US commercial space transportation industry.
+In the context of space activities, the primary objective of the FAA is to ensure public safety, protect property, and maintain the national security and foreign policy interests of the US during commercial launch and re-entry activities.
+In addition to regulating the US commercial space transportation industry and ensuring compliance with international obligations and national interests; the FAA encourages, facilitates and promotes the US commercial space transportation industry.

-The FAA conducts its licensing and regulatory work through the Office of the Associate Administrator and several divisions:
+The FAA conducts its licensing and regulatory work through the Office of the Associate Administrator and several divisions, including: